11notes/RTFM/linux/container/image/rootless.md

 The app does not run as root, it runs as the UID specified, so far so good, but the container starts as root, which means anything in the pre-startup phase is executed as root.
 This means anything in that pre-startup phase (aka s6) can be abused and misused to do all kinds of things.
 Now is this easy to do or achieve?
 No. It’s a highly sophisticated attack from within the app inside the container, but it is possible and that’s the problem.
 An attacker can use s6 to give itself more capabilities which are present thanks to s6 being run as root, something that does not work if s6 would not be executed as root (which doesn’t work because of setuid issue).

 This image provider uses root and s6 for convenience, foremost to ```chown``` the directories with the correct UID/GID when you use bind mounts and you forgot to set the correct permissions.
 This tradeoff between security and convenience is not a very good trade in my opinion, ignoring the fact that s6 is also used to run a single service inside a container, something s6 is not needed for.
-It also prevents said image provider from using [distroless](https://github.com/11notes/RTFM/blob/main/linux/container/image/distroless.md) images all together, because s6 relies on OS libraries to work.
+It also prevents said image provider from using [distroless](https://github.com/11notes/RTFM/blob/main/linux/container/image/distroless.md) images all together, because s6 relies on OS libraries to work (sh, chown, chmod).

 # S6 AND PSEUDO ROOTLESS (SUID PROBLEM)

-Even if you start an s6 based image with a user, like from the very well known provider, there is an executable present in the image that will **always execute as root**, that’s also why said image provider does not allow you to set the ``` no-new-privileges:true``` flag, because this prevents this executable to run as root, breaking the whole **rootless** image lie.
+Even if you start an s6 based image with a user, like from the very well known provider, there is an executable present in the image that will **always execute as root**, that’s also why said image provider does not allow you to set the ```no-new-privileges:true``` flag, because this prevents this executable to run as root, breaking the whole **rootless** image.
 Don’t believe me?
 Well, simply search any image that uses s6 or pretends to be rootless with ```find / -user root -perm -4000 -exec ls -ldb {} \;```.
 This will show you all executables that will execute as root, even if you are not running as root.

 What do you find in all images of said image provider that uses s6 for everything:
 ```